Japanese Micronesians: Economy

-After the Japanese surrender in 1945, the Allied occupation authorities scrapped all organisations pertaining to overseas trade, banking, finance and colonisation, and effectively led to an end of Japanese influence in Micronesia.
-Trade restrictions were then enforced between Japan and Micronesia in the first two decades after the war, but were gradually removed between 1973 and 1983.
-Japanese tourists began to visit the islands from the 1960s onwards, and private businesses were allowed to invest in hotel construction and fisheries.
-Japanese tourists—30 million travel abroad every year—were seen as a possible economic driver for FSM.
-Sites of historical interest, such as the sunken Japanese ships at Chuuk Lagoon received the highest concentration of Japanese visitors.
+After the Japanese surrender in 1945, the Allied occupation authorities scrapped all organizations pertaining to overseas trade, banking, finance and colonization, and effectively brought an end to Japanese influence in Micronesia.
+Trade restrictions were enforced between Japan and Micronesia following the war but were gradually removed between 1973 and 1983.
+Japanese tourists began to visit the islands from the 1960s, and private businesses were allowed to invest in hotel construction and fisheries.
+Japanese tourists were seen as a possible economic driver for FSM.
+Sites of historical interest, such as the sunken Japanese ships in Chuuk Lagoon, received the highest concentration of Japanese visitors.

 Interethnic relations in society

 Racial segregation was practiced from the early days of civilian rule, and policies were enforced to restrict Micronesians in the education, work force, health care benefits and civil service to inferior positions as compared to their Japanese counterparts.
 The local populace was classified according to ethnicity, with the Japanese at the top of the social strata, followed by the Okinawans, Koreans, with the Micronesians at the bottom, although some scholars argued that the Micronesians were accorded a more privileged position than the Koreans, who were often subjected to abuse by the Japanese authorities.
 In the education sector, Micronesian children attended public schools (logakko in Japanese) that emphasised teaching vocational skills, self-discipline and a basic command of Japanese.
 Japanese, Okinawan and Korean children attended primary schools (shogakko) with lessons that were based on the mainstream Japanese curriculum.
 Very few Micronesians progressed beyond the elementary level, and those who did usually had family connections with influential Japanese figures.
 Micronesians were generally accorded lower-ranking jobs, and most were employed as language interpreters, administrative assistants or in jobs that required menial labour.